walking holiday

 Accommodation

-Your final night will be spent at the Moxy Hotel in Southampton, close to the end of the route and the historic city centre.
+Your final night will be spent at The Grapes Inn, in Southampton, close to the end of the route and the historic city centre.
 Enjoy a well-deserved celebratory drink and meal at the Wellington pub in Bugle Street, taking time to reflect on your achievement, or at one of the many other pubs and restaurants in the city.

 Hospital of St Cross, Winchester